Every year, a survey is conducted to find out which trade is the best paid in the industry... a statistic we eagerly look forward to sharing with you.

 3. Gain new qualifications

 We can't stress enough how important refreshing your qualifications is if you want to improve your earning potential in a particular trade.
 We offer a range of different courses for beginners and established tradespeople alike, allowing you to offer a better, more comprehensive service to your clients and command a higher salary!
 Whether you're keeping your knowledge up-to-date or learning a completely new trade, you'll find it easier to earn more money when you develop your skillset.

 4. Start your own business

 Becoming a self-employed tradesperson really does put the reigns (and money) in your hands.
 When you become your own boss, you can choose exactly how much you want to contract your services out for.
 An average hourly rate for an electrician is £45-£70 per hour, giving you plenty of room to adjust your profit margins to suit your business goals.

 Starting Your Own Business - Case Study:

 These two students, Peter and Omar, were working in completely different professions before they decided to learn a trade at Access Training Academies.
-Since completing their courses, they've set up their own independent businesses in plumbing and gas.
+Since completing their courses, they've set up their own independent plumbing and gas businesses.
 You can see our full interview with them here: